Jacques Tourneur: Career

 Tourneur began work as an editor and assistant director.
 He made his debut as a director on the French film Tout ça ne vaut pas l'amour in 1931.
 In 1934, Tourneur went to Hollywood, where he had a contract with MGM Studios.
 While working as the second unit director on the film A Tale of Two Cities he met film producer Val Lewton.

 Tourneur made his American feature debut as director in the 1939 film They All Come Out.
 After Tourneur was dropped by MGM in 1941, he was picked up by Lewton to film several acclaimed low-budget horror films for RKO Studios including Cat People and I Walked with a Zombie.

 Cat People, his first commercial success, although considered a B movie and made on a limited budget, was distinguished by a style of lighting and cinematography that has been imitated countless times.
 Tourneur was promoted to the A-list at RKO, directing films including Out of the Past and Berlin Express.
 In the 1950s, Tourneur became a freelance director, filming various genre films including Wichita, Anne of the Indies, Way of a Gaucho, Nightfall, The Flame and the Arrow, Stars In My Crown and Night of the Demon.
 His last two films, made for American International Pictures and starring Vincent Price, were The Comedy of Terrors (1963) and War-Gods of the Deep (1965).

 After his final days working for film, Tourneur began directing television episodes.
 Tourneur filmed episodes of The Barbara Stanwyck Show, Bonanza, The Twilight Zone, and The Alaskans.
 Tourneur's final director credit was for an episode of T.H.E.
 Cat in 1966.
 Tourneur then retired and returned to France.

+Appraisal

+In a 2019 retrospective, the Lincoln Center wrote of Tourneur "[he] ranks among the most fascinating yet most elusive filmmakers of his time...
+Tourneur mixed the uncanny with the psychological, located even the most outlandish premises within familiar spheres, and roguishly circumvented financial constraints through his singular artistry."

+In The American Cinema, Andrew Sarris wrote Tourneur brought "a certain French gentility to the American cinema...
+Tourneur's first films for Val Lewton - Cat People and I Walked with a Zombie - possessed a subtler dramatic force than those of Wise and Robson.
+Out of the Past is still Tourneur's masterpiece, a civilized treatment of an annihilating melodrama...
+All in all, Tourneur's career represents a triumph of taste over force."

+According to the American Cinematheque, "Tourneur singlehandedly elevated horror as an artform."